upendrak/swc-stanford-20180329/sessions/shell.rst

 	$ rm thesis
 	rm: thesis: is a directory

-This happens because rm only works on files, not directories.
+This happens because ``rm`` only works on files, not directories.
 The right command is ``rmdir``, which is short for "remove directory".
 It doesn't work yet either, though, because the directory we're trying to remove isn't empty:

 .. code-block :: bash

 	$ rmdir thesis
 	rmdir: thesis: Directory not empty

 This little safety feature can save you a lot of grief, particularly if you are a bad typist.
-To really get rid of thesis we must first delete the file draft.txt:
+To really get rid of thesis we must first delete the file ``draft.txt``:

 .. code-block :: bash